olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 - $q$ is the index for a neuron on the $(l+1)$ th layer

 ## Forward Propagation
-Forward propagtion updates the values of activation neurons.
+Forward propagation updates the values of activation neurons.

 For the $i$ th sample, activate neurons on the $l$ th hidden layer are: $A_i^{(l)}=\left[a_{i1} \ a_{i2} \ldots a_{iP} \right]$

-The weight vector connecting to the qth neuron on the $(l+1)$ th hidden layer from the lth hidden layer is:
+The weight vector connecting to the $q$ th neuron on the $(l+1)$ th hidden layer from the lth hidden layer is:

 $$